St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 What Else for Kids in Dublin Around the Festival

-Dublin has excellent year-round family attractions you can build into the festival days:
+Dublin has excellent year-round family attractions you can fold into the festival days:

-• Dublinia - the Viking and Medieval Dublin museum.
+- Dublinia - Viking and Medieval Dublin museum.
 Interactive, family-perfect, 2-3 hours.
-Right next to Christ Church Cathedral.
+Right next to Christ Church.

-• EPIC The Irish Emigration Museum - underrated, beautiful, tells the global Irish diaspora story through interactive exhibits.
+- EPIC The Irish Emigration Museum - underrated, beautifully done, tells the global Irish diaspora story through interactive exhibits.
 Kids 7+ love it.
+Lila adored it.

-• Imaginosity Dublin Children's Museum - hands-on, ages 1-9, in south Dublin (Sandyford).
+- Imaginosity Dublin Children's Museum - hands-on, ages 1-9, in Sandyford.
 Perfect for a rainy afternoon.

-• The Book of Kells at Trinity College - book ahead, kid-friendly with the right framing (illuminated manuscript made by Irish monks 1,200 years ago).
-Older kids appreciate it; younger kids find the long gallery walk tiresome.
+- Book of Kells at Trinity College - book ahead.
+Kid-friendly with the right framing (illuminated manuscript made by Irish monks 1,200 years ago).
+Older kids appreciate it.
+Younger kids find the long gallery walk tiresome.
+Lila was bored.

-If the weather cooperates, take a DART train down to Howth (a fishing village 30 minutes from the city center) for fish and chips on the harbor and a cliff walk.
+If the weather cooperates, take the DART down to Howth (a fishing village 30 minutes from the city center) for fish and chips on the harbor and a cliff walk.
 One of the most underrated kids' day trips in Europe.

 Where to Eat with Kids in Dublin

 Dublin food has been transformed in the last decade.
-Beyond the obvious pub-food clichés, there is excellent family-friendly eating:
+Skip the obvious pub-food clichés.
+Better options:

-• The Woollen Mills - in a historic building near the Liffey.
+- The Woollen Mills - in a historic building near the Liffey.
 All-day brunch and dinner, family-friendly, kids' menu.
-Famous for boxty pancakes.
+Famous for the boxty pancakes.

-• Murphy's Ice Cream on Wicklow Street - the best ice cream in Ireland, made with Kerry milk.
+- Murphy's Ice Cream on Wicklow Street - the best ice cream in Ireland, made with Kerry milk.
+Get the brown bread flavor.
 Kids will demand a stop.

-• The Bald Barista on Aungier Street - excellent breakfast/coffee, kid-welcoming.
+- The Bald Barista on Aungier Street - excellent breakfast and coffee, kid-welcoming.

-• Klaw in Temple Bar - if your kids will eat seafood, the seafood here is exceptional.
+- Klaw in Temple Bar - if your kids will eat seafood, this is exceptional.

-For the budget plan: Dublin has excellent grocery stores (Tesco, SuperValu, Marks & Spencer Food) for picnic supplies.
-Soda bread, Irish cheese (Cashel Blue, Coolea), Tayto crisps, and Lilt soft drinks are the kid-tested Irish picnic essentials.
+For the budget plan: Tesco, SuperValu, Marks & Spencer Food are all excellent for picnic supplies.
+Soda bread, Irish cheese (Cashel Blue, Coolea), Tayto crisps, and Lilt are the kid-tested Irish picnic essentials.

 Pacing the Four Days: A Realistic Family Itinerary